‘It was planned’: Two women slain on Sydney street

 He urged the public to come forward with information about the attack.

-“We’re determined to get the answers, but the only way we can do this is to get help from the public,” Det Supt Doherty said.
+“We’re determined to get the answers, but the only way we can do this is to get help from the public,” Detective Superintendent Doherty said.

 “The time is now.
 This is unprecedented.”